 The REN Mentoring Programme is an in-house programme allowing employees to be monitored throughout the year by a more senior employee, assisting in their development and in the transfer of knowledge.
 This programme is intended for all REN employees, particularly new admissions.
 The pool of mentors consists of employees from the different Business Units, Departments and Functional Groups.
-In 2O2I, the pool of mentors was strengthened through the integration of new members with the aim of contributing to the diversity of the programme and its representativity, though both female and male mentors;

-The Coaching Programme is a personal and professional development programme, conducted in partnership with a certified outside training entity, allowing personal and professional transformation and improvement, enabling employees to develop skills, permitting them to achieve better results and drive their own growth and performance.
+In 2021, the pool of mentors was strengthened through the integration of new members with the aim of contributing to the diversity of the programme and its representativity, though both female and male mentors; • The Coaching Programme is a personal and professional development programme, conducted in partnership with a certified outside training entity, allowing personal and professional transformation and improvement, enabling employees to develop skills, permitting them to achieve better results and drive their own growth and performance.

-Indicators 2021 2020 2019 % Employees attending Mentoring and/or Coaching Programmes 8% 5% 4% % Satisfaction with Mentoring and/or Coaching Programmes 99% 84% 100% % Effectiveness of Mentoring and/or Coaching Programmes (1) 100% 100%
+Indicators 2021 2019 2020 % Employees attending Mentoring and/or Coaching Programmes 8% 4% 5% % Satisfaction with Mentoring and/or Coaching Programmes 99% 100% 84% % Effectiveness of Mentoring and/or Coaching Programmes (1) 100% 100%

-(I) Explanatory note: data does not exist on the assessment of the effectiveness with respect to 2021 as the respective assessment processes for these programmes have not yet been concluded.
+(1) Explanatory note: data does not exist on the assessment of the effectiveness with respect to 2021 as the respective assessment processes for these programmes have not yet been concluded.
 Assessment of effectiveness is carried out in two stages during each year via the annual cycle of performance assessment.
 This process involves both interim and final assessments, based on the schedule for the STAR programme - Performance Assessment.
 In both cases, actions undertaken at least six months ago are always assessed.

-The REN Campus also involves programmes in partnership with higher education institutions such as the Institute of Science and Innovation in Mechanical and Industrial Engineering (INEGI), the Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), the International Institute for Management Development (IMD), the Kellogg also allowing both networking as well as employee development to be extended through contact with senior staff and managers from other companies.
+The REN Campus also involves programmes in partnership with higher education institutions such as the Institute of Science and Innovation in Mechanical and Industrial Engineering (INEGI), the Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), the International Institute for Management Development (IMD), the Kellogg School of Management, the Porto Business School (PBS), the Nova School of Business and Economics (Nova SBE) and the Portuguese Catholic University (UCP).
+These programmes allow know-how and skills to be acquired in technical, management and behavioural fields, and are essential for employee development.
+The programmes take place intra and inter-company, also allowing both networking as well as employee development to be extended through contact with senior staff and managers from other companies.
 In comparison with previous years, 2021 had the highest number of trainees attending the programmes promoted in partnership with higher education institutions.
 This fact represents how important this topic is for REN.
 Training is also subsidized in advanced and specialized programmes; master's degrees; MBAs and PhDs, in accordance with the interest and relevance they have for the employee's current or future duties at REN and in alignment with their individual development plans.